 Migrate MySQL-Compatible Databases to TiDB Cloud Using Data Migration

-If you want to migrate incremental data only, see Migrate Incremental Data from MySQL-Compatible Databases to TiDB Cloud Using Data Migration.
+If you only want to replicate ongoing binlog changes from your MySQL-compatible database to TiDB Cloud, see Migrate Incremental Data from MySQL-Compatible Databases to TiDB Cloud Using Data Migration.

 Limitations